Commuting-Liftable Subgroups of Galois Groups II: Valuative Subgroups and Comparable Valuations

-In this section we will use results from the theory of rigid elements.
+To define a ``valuative'' subgroup, we will require a result from the theory of rigid elements.
+Rigid elements will also play an important role when we prove Theorem \ref{thm:main-c-pairs-thm} in \S\ref{sec:proof-theorem}.
 While one can use many references in the subject to deduce these results (see e.g. the overview in the introduction), we will take \cite{Arason1987} to be our reference of choice.
-We begin by recalling some minimal conditions for the existence of a valuation relative to a subgroup $H \leq K^\times$.
+The following theorem is a summary of the main results of loc.cit. which we will need in this paper.